Crisscrossed Captions: Extended Intramodal and Intermodal Semantic Similarity Judgments for MS-COCO: Abstract

 \section{Abstract}

-Image captioning datasets have proven useful for multimodal representation learning, and a common evaluation paradigm based on multimodal retrieval has emerged.
-Unfortunately, datasets have only limited cross-modal associations: images are not paired with others, captions are only paired with others that describe the same image, there are no negative associations and there are missing positive cross-modal associations.
-This undermines retrieval evaluation and limits research into how inter-modality learning impacts intra-modality tasks.
-To address this gap, we create the \textit{Crisscrossed Captions} (CxC) dataset, extending MS-COCO with new semantic similarity judgments for \textbf{247,315} intra- and inter-modality pairs.
-We provide baseline model performance results for both retrieval and correlations with human rankings, emphasizing both intra- and inter-modality learning.
+By supporting multi-modal retrieval training and evaluation, image captioning datasets have spurred remarkable progress on representation learning.
+Unfortunately, datasets have limited cross-modal associations: images are not paired with other images, captions are only paired with other captions of the same image, there are no negative associations and there are missing positive cross-modal associations.
+This undermines research into how inter-modality learning impacts intra-modality tasks.
+We address this gap with \textit{Crisscrossed Captions} (CxC), an extension of the MS-COCO dataset with human semantic similarity judgments for \textbf{267,095} intra- and inter-modality pairs.
+We report baseline results on CxC for strong existing unimodal and multimodal models.
+We also evaluate a multitask dual encoder trained on both image-caption and caption-caption pairs that crucially demonstrates CxC's value for measuring the influence of intra- and inter-modality learning.